-A PUBLICATION OF THE UNIVERSITY OF TEXAS POLICE AT HOUSTON PREPARED FOR: THE UNIVERSITY OF TEXAS HEALTH SCIENCE CENTER AT HOUSTON This report was published September 2018 and republished October 2018 and October 2019.
-For questions, contact utpdoutreach@mdanderson.org.
+A Publication of THE UNIVERSITY OF TEXAS POLICE AT HOUSTON Prepared for: THE UNIVERSITY OF TEXAS HEALTH SCIENCE CENTER AT HOUSTON

+This report was published in October 2019.
+For questions, contact utphoutreach@mdanderson.org.

 Message from the Chief of Police